Lake Norman: Environmental management of the lake

-Cultural history
+History

 Catawba history

 Long before the Catawba River was dammed in 1963 to create Lake Norman, the river and surrounding area were home to the Catawba people of North Carolina.
 Now with a reservation in Rock Hill, South Carolina, this Indian nation lived along the Catawba River for 6,000 years.

 The Catawba River has long been a part of the historical narrative of settlers, as its presence provided sites with water and key cartographic information for traveling.
 Figure 1 illustrates a map drawn in 1775 by Henry Mouzon of North and South Carolina, in which the Catawba River and other natural features are detailed in full.
 For comparison, Figure 2 depicts a map of North Carolina from 1958, only a few years before the creation of Lake Norman.
 When placed together, one can visualize the importance of this location over the last few centuries.
 The 18th century map's cartographer took painstaking effort in accurately portraying the topographic facets of the landscape, while maintaining an overarching emphasis on the counties, towns, and indigenous frontiers throughout.
 The 20th century map shows similar details, with slight changes in the Catawba River's course—much of which can be accounted for by natural processes, such as erosion or cutoff.